• Skip to primary navigation

 PRO TIP: For the grated ginger, there’s no need to peel it.
 I put it right on my microplane and grate it up!
 The papery skin is thin, grates up beautifully and goes undetected.

-• First, in a large saute’ pan, add the coconut oil and heat until shimmering.
-Add the onions and saute’, then stir in the cumin, chili, garlic and ginger.
-Reduce heat and stir, cooking for just a few minutes.
+• First, saute the onion then stir in the spices, garlic and ginger.
+Cook for just a few minutes.

 • Second, stir in the red curry paste until fragrant.

 • Next, deglaze the pan with water and stir in the lentils.
-Bring to a simmer, reduce heat to low, lid and cook gently for about 10 minutes.
-Remove lid and simmer a little longer then remove from heat and let set about 5 minutes, lid off, to thicken further.
+Bring to a simmer, lid and cook gently for about 10 minutes.
+Remove lid set off heat about 5 minutes to thicken further.

 Spoon the spicy red lentils over rice and garnish with lime, cilantro and green chilis.
 Naan is also fabulous with this recipe!